ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

 ### Goal:

-The kseq_tools calculates catalytic kinetics for a population of sequences, using the k-seq methodology.
-Takes a k-seq 'start round' and a list of additional rounds (each corresponding to selection under known conditions); gives predicted constants A and k&ast;t for catalysis following [surviving fraction] = A(1-Exp(-k&ast;[S]&ast;t)).
+The kseq_tools script calculates catalytic kinetics for a population of sequences, using the k-seq methodology.
+The script takes as input a k-seq 'start round' and a list of additional rounds (each corresponding to selection under known conditions).
+The output consist of predicted constants A and k&ast;t for catalysis following [surviving fraction] = A(1-Exp(-k&ast;[S]&ast;t)).

 ### Input: